-The establishment has a contingency escalation plan covering instances where additional storage capacity is required, for example, during busy periods.
-At the time of the inspection, this plan had been activated and two temporary storage units had been deployed.
-Advice has been given to the establishment regarding monitoring the temperatures of these temporary storage units so that the DI is assured that they are operating as expected (see Advice, item 6).
+The establishment has a contingency escalation plan covering instances where additional storage capacity is required; for example, during busy periods.
+At the time of the inspection, this plan had been activated and a refrigerated temporary storage unit had been deployed.